Facing fear ... Finding peace

 And we have.
-His diagnosis was two years ago.
+His diagnosis was four years ago.
 We smile, we laugh, and we try to make the best of every day.
 I still wake with fear every morning, and I still pray those same words.
 Writing is cathartic for me; it soothes me.
 This blog is a place where I hope to share how we handle our new life, and how I am facing my fears every day....while searching to find peace.

 My hope is that maybe this will help you, too.
 Maybe you are facing your own fears and challenges.
-Maybe you need to know that someone else going through a hard time.
+Maybe you need to know that someone else is going through a hard time.
 Maybe we can search for peace together.

 Autoimmune Polyendocrine Syndrome, Type II

 a rare autoimmune disorder triggered by a virus

 a combined diagnosis of Type 1 diabetes, primary adrenal insufficiency (Addison's disease) and chronic lymphocytic thyroiditis (Hashimoto's disease)

 happened simultaneously for my son - all three caused by virus infection

 34.2 million people have diabetes in the USA

 1.6 million, of those, have Type 1 diabetes